 Castle Doctrine in PA

-According to Pennsylvania Statutes Title 18 Pa.C.S.A. § 505, individuals do not have a duty to retreat when threatened in their home, property, or car.
+According to Pennsylvania Statutes Title 18 Pa.C.S.A. § 505, people do not have a duty to retreat when threatened in their home, property, or car.
 This defense also applies if someone attempts to harm you while in your car, RV, campsite tent, hotel room, and anywhere you are currently occupying.

-Castle Doctrine in the Workplace
+Does the Castle Doctrine Apply in the Workplace?

 Pennsylvania’s castle doctrine provides less legal coverage for the workplace.
 Here, you may only use deadly force if: